filipefborba/MarriageNSFG/project2/report2.md

 ![Survival curve divided by cohort](./figs/survival_cohort.png)

 Here we estimate the survival curves for each cohort without resampling.
 As we can see, there are some differences between them and limited curves for the 70s, 80s and 90s, which we will take care of later.
 There is substantial undersampling for 50s and 90s women, because there are much less respondents in this cohorts compared to others.
-Initially, we can see that the 80s cohort was more likely to divorce sooner, while the 50s cohort survived more in the first few years then, at the end, had the least fraction still married.
+Initially, women born during the 80s were more likely to divorce within the first 10 years of marriage, while those born in the 50s lasted longer initially, but ended with the lowest percentage still married (42%).

 ![Survival with predictions](./figs/predictions.png)

 Here we try to predict the outcome of the marriages by resampling the data of previous cohorts if needed.
+With that, we can estimate and make projections of divorces for limited groups.
 The grey area shows how much variation the data has with different samples with a 90% confidence interval.
 There is a lot of variation for the 90s indicated by the grey area, which makes us conclude that this data is not reliable for our results.
 So we can't draw any conclusions for the 90s cohort.

 To get a more numeric view of how the fraction of women still married are dropping, we can use a percentage table as follows.
 The percentage table shows us the fraction of respondents still married after a certain period of time.
 This helps us visualize the difference between the groups in a more objective way.